-Additionally, no national security issue is raised by the grant of the requested exemptions.
+Additionally, no national security issue is raised by the grant of the requested exemption.
 Given the size, load carrying capacity, speed at which it operates, and the fact that it carries no explosives or other dangerous materials, the Inspire poses no threat to national security.
+The operator has also had extensive TSA background screenings for his current employment required under FAR Part 121.